How to Plant and Grow Daikon Radish

 Septoria Leaf Spot

 If you see yellow spots with gray centers on your radish leaves, they are probably infected with this fungus.
-The best treatment is to remove infected leaves and/or plants.
-This will stop the spread of the fungus.

 Black Root Rot

-This fungus goes after your plants’ roots, turning pieces black in color and distorted in shape.
 If it affects small seedlings, the plants may die.
 Unfortunately, this disease cannot be treated once it is spotted on your plants.

 However, it can be prevented using cultural methods.
-Don’t over water your crops and make sure they are planted in soil with good drainage.
+Don’t overwater your crops and make sure they are planted in soil with good drainage.

-Another way to prevent this disease is by practicing crop rotation.
 Since this fungus affects multiple Brassica species, make sure you don’t grow brassicas repeatedly in the same area.

 Harvesting

-Keep in mind that although this type of radish has more of a capacity to grow large while maintaining quality than your traditional radish varieties, they can still become pithy and spongy if they are left to grow too big.
-Be sure to harvest before this happens.
+Although daikon has more of a capacity to grow large while maintaining quality than traditional radish types, they can still become pithy and spongy if left to grow too big.

 Close up of the top of a daikon tuber in the soil, with bright sunshine filtering through the leaf tops.